ylvao/mrchem/doc/users/user_inp.rst

 bases are hydrogenic orbitals of single ``sz``, double ``dz``, triple ``tz`` and quadruple ``qz`` zeta size.

+The SAD guess can also be computed in a small GTO basis (3-21G), using the guess type ``sad_gto``.
+In this case another input keyword ``guess_screen`` becomes active for screening in the MW projection of the Gaussians.
+The screening value is given in standard deviations.
+Such screening will greatly improve the efficiency of the guess for large systems.
+It is, however, not recommended to reduce the value much below 10 StdDevs, as this will have the *opposite* effect on efficiency due to introduction of discontinuities at the cutoff point, which leads to higher grid refinement.
+``sad_gto`` is usually the preferred guess both for accuracy and efficiency, and is thus the default choice.

 The ``core`` and ``sad`` guesses are fully specified with the following keywords (defaults shown):